-Transportation and delivery workers can benefit from always-on data connectivity due to 4GF LTE capabilities and better readability in varying light.
-Rugged Android is an ideal choice for customized transportation ELDs – locking tablets to multi-app Android kiosk mode can minimize distractions while maximizing driver communications and productivity.
+Transportation and delivery workers can benefit from always-on data connectivity and better readability in varying light.
+Rugged Android is an ideal choice for customized transportation — locking tablets to multi-app Android kiosk mode can minimize distractions while maximizing driver communications and productivity.

 Hotel and hospitality staff can dispatch guest services in real-time by using location tracking capabilities to understand staff location and dispatch services in real-time.
 Mobile hotel staff can appreciate full access to smartphone and tablet apps, including guest databases, for better customer service on-the-go.
 Finally, it’s possible to use the high-quality, auto-focus cameras on rugged Android tablets or smartphones to capture visual evidence of maintenance requests.

-Retail associates can provide seamless service to customers with mobile devices that can connect to external monitors and keyboards for PC-like capabilities from the register.
-Rugged devices are an ideal choice for Android mPoS with a stylus pen for capturing customer signatures and card reader capabilities.
-Retail associates can also answer inventory questions and place orders in real-time, thanks to devices with NFC capabilities to populate data on inventory in proximity to the smartphone or tablet.
+Retail associates can provide seamless service with mobile devices that can connect to external monitors and keyboards for PC-like capabilities.
+Rugged devices are an ideal choice for Android mPOS with a stylus pen for capturing customer signatures and card reader capabilities.
+Retail associates can also answer inventory questions and place orders in real-time with robust and ruggedized handheld scanners.

 Ruggedized Android tablets and kiosks are ideal for customer-facing device use cases, since they’re resistant to drops, spills, accidental loss, and theft.